stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 ### Online Multiplayer/Networking

-> That
-said, it is usually better to design multiplayer features from day one, if you have that luxury
+> Thatsaid, it is usually better to design multiplayer features from day one, if you have that luxury